SiliconLabs/wisun-br-linux/README.md

 ### Compile

-The project depends on libnl-3-dev and libpcap.
+The project depends on libnl-3-dev, libnl-route-3-dev and optionally to libpcap.
 For the build, you will need `cmake`.
 We also encourage use of Ninja as `cmake` back-end.

 On Debian and its derivatives, you can install the necessary dependencies with:

-    sudo apt-get install libnl-3-dev libpcap-dev cmake ninja-build
+    sudo apt-get install libnl-3-dev libnl-route-3-dev libpcap-dev cmake ninja-build

 Then you can compile with: